Samizic29/Business-Analysis-In-SQL/README.md

 ## Introduction

-> This is a SQL project from Danny’s 8weeksqlchallenge.
-Danny’s Diner is a restaurant business that sell Japanese food and who want to use his business data to help make data-driven decisions for the business.
+> This is a SQL project from Danny’s <a href="https://8weeksqlchallenge.com/case-study-1/">8weeksqlchallenge</a> Danny’s Diner is a restaurant business that sell Japanese food and who want to use his business data to help make data-driven decisions for the business.

 ## Problem Statement